ufz/ogs/web/content/docs/userguide/process-dependent-configuration/Heat_Transport_BHE.md

 ### < borehole >

-The borehole < length > and < diameter > are difined here.
+The borehole < length > and < diameter > are defined here.
 The unit of these parameters are in $\mathrm{m}$.
 Here is an example of a borehole with 18 m in length and 0.13 m in diameter.

 ```bash
 <borehole>